wagood/laralist/README.md

 * Lara [Client](https://github.com/usamamuneerchaudhary/laraclient) simplifies the process of working with APIs in Laravel, making it easy to handle authentication, rate limiting, and error handling.
 It allows to set up several API connections in a central configuration file, specifying the credentials for each connection.
 ![Supported PHP Versions](https://img.shields.io/badge/PHP-8.1%2B-blue?style=flat-square)

+* Laravel [Connective](https://github.com/AuroraWebSoftware/connective) package provides a simple and intuitive way to establish connections between Eloquent models.
+It allows you to define different connection types and manage relationships between models.

 * [Commentify](https://github.com/usamamuneerchaudhary/commentify) - Laravel Livewire Comments.
 Commentify is a powerful Laravel Livewire package designed to provide an easy-to-integrate commenting system for any model in your Laravel application.
 Powered by Livewire, this package offers a seamless commenting experience that is powered by Tailwind UI, making it easy for users to engage with your content.
 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-10.0%2B-blue?style=flat-square)